Saumya2702/APEX-Charts/README.md

 # APEX-Charts
-I've used the ApexChart open source library for creating charts using vanilla JS to display the top 10 most populated state of India.
+I've used the ApexChart open source library for creating charts using vanilla JS to display the top 10 most populated states of India.